-During the October 18, 2010 Rhode Island Water Resources Board meeting the Board voted 10 to 3 to approve draft rules based on the authorizing legislation.
-The motion was amended to move the draft regulations forward to public hearing, after legal review, with the inclusion of demand management plans and language referencing the Board's enforcement authority.
-The draft regulations require a reduction in customer use, capping it at 65 gallons per person per day.
-This included all inside and outside water uses such as lawn and garden watering, car washing, pool filling, clothes washing, cleaning, drinking, cooking and any other water use.
-Some of the interventions highlights include but are not limited to:
+In 2011 the Rhode Island Water Resources Board voted to approve new water use rules based on the new authorizing legislation.
+The regulations require a reduction in customer use, capping it at 65 gallons per person per day.
+This limit includes all inside and outside water uses such as lawn and garden watering, car washing, pool filling, clothes washing, cleaning, drinking, cooking and any other water use.
+Some of the intervention highlights include but are not limited to:

-- The retrofit installation of conservation plumbing fixtures and "WaterSense" appliances. - Limits on the size of landscapes that require irrigation, amount of water that can be used and times for operation of irrigation systems. - Seasonal and inclining block rate structures that increase the cost of use as consumption increases. - Establishment of new plantings restricted to spring and fall only. - Public education and water audits.
+- The retrofit installation of conservation plumbing fixtures and "WaterSense" appliances. - Limits on the size of landscapes that require irrigation, the amount of water that can be used and times for operation of irrigation systems. - Seasonal and inclining block rate structures that increase the cost of use as consumption increases. - Establishment of new plantings restricted to spring and fall only. - Public education and water audits.

-Many of these initiatives appear to fall under the purview and enforcement authority of city and town building and zoning officials.
-Inevitably, rate structures will have to change to comply with the proposed regulations.
-INCREASED costs can be expected if customers exceed the proposed 65 gallons per person per day cap.
+Many of these initiatives appear to fall under the purview and enforcement authority of city and town building and zoning officials, but the water suppliers will be held accountable if targets are not met.
+Rate structures will have to change to comply with the adopted regulations.
+Increased costs can be expected if customers exceed the proposed 65-gallons per person per day cap.

-The Kent County Water Authority has its reservations regarding the current language in the proposed rules and impacts to our customers.
-The proposed rules establish a residential target of 65 gallons per day per person.
-For a prospective, the average non high efficiency washer uses approximately 40 gallons per load.
+Committee members objected to our calls for a gradual implementation schedule, which would give our customers time to change their water use habits.
+The Water Resources Board approved the new rules as recommended by the committee.
+The adopted rules establish a residential target of 65 gallons per day per person.
+To put this in prospective, the average non high efficiency washer uses approximately 40 gallons per load.
 Add a shower and a few toilet flushes and there isn't much left for the rest of your indoor and outdoor water uses.
-Public water suppliers will be subject to fines for failure to meet the residential targets.
-We envision outdoor water use moratoriums will need to be implemented as demand figures dictate in order to meet these proposed targets.
+Public water suppliers will be subjected to fines for failure to meet the residential targets.
+We predict that we will need to impose moratoriums on outdoor water use in order to meet these proposed targets.
 As water demands reduce, rates will need to be adjusted to assure adequate funds to maintain operations and meet both our financial obligations and state mandates.
-Our objections and recommendations for a more gradual target implementation have not been well received.
-The Water Resources Board voted to move forward with the public hearing process as currently proposed.
-The public hearing was held and we are awaiting the findings and determination of the Board in this matter so we can evaluate the future effects on our customer.